Last updated: September 19, 2023

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then Redis may at our sole discretion, decide to regardless consider such factors and issue a corresponding Service Credit.
 Cloud Services based on older versions will be completely terminated and unavailable 18 months after an upgrade or as announced by Redis.

-If Customer can select a Maintenance Window (Customers on annual or flexible plans), but has not selected one, Redis may schedule and perform Maintenance at its sole discretion and will provide notice to Customer when Maintenance begins and when it ends.
+If Customer declines to select a Maintenance Window, Redis may schedule and perform Maintenance at its sole discretion and will provide notice to Customer when Maintenance begins and when it ends.
 Redis may perform Maintenance within Customer’s selected Maintenance Window without advance notice, but will provide notice to Customer when Maintenance begins and when it ends.
 If upcoming Maintenance is a high impact event, at Redis’ sole discretion, Redis will provide reasonable advance notice to Customers with annual or flexible plans only.
 Redis will not provide Maintenance notice to Customers on fixed plans.
 Notwithstanding plan type or any Maintenance Windows selected, Redis reserves the right to perform urgent Maintenance activities as soon as they are needed.

-If Customer-side actions are necessary in advance of Maintenance, Customer will be given notice and a reasonable amount of time to make the necessary modifications or actions in its deployment environment for Maintenance support.
-If Customer fails to do so, the applicable Redis SLA will not apply after such Maintenance, and Customer recognizes and agrees that Redis will not be liable for data or information loss of any kind, availability issues, security issues, or other related issues or damages that may have been mitigated or avoided by following Redis’ instructions in the Maintenance notice.
+If Customer-side actions are necessary in advance of Maintenance or in connection with Actual Workload analysis by the Parties during the Grace Period, Customer will be given notice and a reasonable amount of time to make the necessary modifications or actions in its deployment environment.
+If Customer fails to do so, the applicable Redis SLA will not apply after such Maintenance or Grace Period.
+Customer recognizes and agrees that Redis will not be liable for data or information loss of any kind, availability issues, security issues, or other related issues or damages that may have been mitigated or avoided by following Redis’ instructions in the Maintenance notice or during the Grace Period.